Common Perceptions About Corporate-Owned Veterinary Practices:

 PRIORITIZE PROFITS OVER PATIENT CARE:

-- A common criticism of corporate medicine is that BIG CORPORATIONS FOCUS TOO MUCH ON THE BOTTOM LINE.
-Many corporate-owned practices are owned by veterinary consolidators and are backed by private equity firms.
+- A common complaint within veterinary medicine is that big corporations focus too much on the bottom line.
+Many EMPLOYEES of veterinary consolidators say their employer prioritizes profits over patient care.
 These corporate entities aim for fast growth and increasing profit margins in order to maximize returns for their investors.

-- According to a recent forbes.com interview with a former executive consultant to veterinary corporate groups (veterinarian), and is the CEO of a hospital group startup: Many corporate consolidators are limited by a 3-5 year investment horizon, they prioritize generating returns and often overlook the employee well-being or quality of patient care.
+- According to a recent forbes.com interview with a former executive consultant to veterinary corporate groups (also a practicing veterinarian), and is the CEO of a hospital group startup: Many corporate consolidators are limited by a 3-5 year investment horizon, they prioritize generating returns and often overlook the employee well-being or quality of patient care.
 Their approach is buying as many hospitals as quickly as possible and then reselling at a higher multiple.

 THE QUALITY OF PATIENT CARE IS DIFFERENT: